kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 ### Goals

-* Embedding information about the node that created a TokenRequest into signed JWTs.
+* Embedding information about the Node that a pod is running on into signed JWTs.
-* Enabling software to cross-reference their own callers with the node that originally requested the token.
 * Make it easier to track the actions a single token has taken, and cross-reference that back to the origin of the token (via audit log inspection).
-* Provide a means of checking whether a pod's token is associated with the same node as it was associated with when the initial TokenRequest was made (via TokenReview).
+* Provide a means of checking whether a Pod's token is associated with the same Node as it was associated with when the initial TokenRequest was made (via TokenReview).

 ### Non-Goals

 * Embedding requester information beyond just the requesting node.
 This is discussed further in the alternatives considered section, and a future KEP may revisit this.
-* Embedding information beyond the node name and UID into the token.
+* Embedding information beyond the Node name and UID into the token.
 We aim to mimic what is done with the ref fields for secret, pod and serviceaccount (not introduce any additional properties).
+* Changing default behaviour of the TokenReview API to enforce the referenced Node object still exists.

 ## Proposal

-### Embedding requesting node information in tokens
+### Embedding Pod's bound Node information in tokens

-The kube-apiserver will be extended/modified to automatically embed the `name` and `uid` of the requesting *Node* into generated tokens when a TokenRequest `create` call is is serviced.
+The kube-apiserver will be extended to automatically embed the `name` and `uid` of the *Node* a Pod is associated with (via `spec.nodeName`) in generated tokens when a TokenRequest `create` call is serviced.

 As the 'pod' is already available in this area of code, which contains the `nodeName`, we will just need to plumb through a Getter for Node objects into the TokenRequest storage layer so the node's UID can be fetched, similar to